-For commercial property appraisers, buyers, and sellers, finding the assessed and market values of a commercial property is not always an easy task.
+Finding the assessed and market values of a commercial property is not always an easy task.

-But first, a bit about commercial property values…
+First, a bit about commercial property values…

 Commercial Property Values

 There are a few different values attached to any piece of commercial property or land.
 Overall, they can be broken down into two categories:

 Property market values are in place as a rough value of the current holding and selling price of an asset.